47th Fighter Squadron: Tactical Air Command

-The summer of 1962 brought two significant changes to the 47th: The squadron was reactivated as the 47th Tactical Fighter Squadron and became part of Tactical Air Command.
+In the summer of 1962, the squadron was reactivated as the 47th Tactical Fighter Squadron and became part of the Tactical Air Command.
 Assigned to the 15th Tactical Fighter Wing at MacDill Air Force Base, Florida, the 47th flew Republic F-84F Thunderstreak and McDonnell F-4 Phantom II aircraft.

 In July 1965, the 47th deployed to Ubon Royal Thai Air Force Base, Thailand, and compiled 1,743 combat missions over Southeast Asia.
 The squadron returned to MacDill on 27 November 1965, and converted from a training mission to a combat training mission before being inactivated on 2 July 1971.

 On 1 October 1973 the squadron was reactivated as the 47th Tactical Fighter Squadron, under the 917th Tactical Fighter Group at Barksdale Air Force Base, Louisiana.
 The 47th flew Cessna A-37 Dragonfly aircraft until 1 October 1980, when A-37s were phased out and replaced with the Fairchild Republic A-10 Thunderbolt II.

 Air Force Reserve operations

 In December 1993, August 1994, and May 1995, the squadron deployed to Aviano Air Base, Italy, to support Operation Deny Flight, the United Nations no-fly zone over Bosnia and Herzegovina.
 In May 1996 the squadron deployed for the fourth time to Aviano, this time under the auspices of Operation Decisive Edge.
 The end result was a total of 501 sorties flown by the 47th from 1993 to 1996 as part of the NATO peacekeeping effort.

 On 7 October 1996, the 47th's mission changed from combat to A-10 pilot training.
 Since that time they have participated in Operation Century Eagle 1999 & 2001, Saguaro Patriot 2001, Patriot Claw 2001 and Patriot Buccaneer 2002.
 During the first tactical and conventional gunnery competition open to A-10s, Hawgsmoke 2000, and the 47th took First Place for Top Hawgsmoke Tactical Unit, Top Overall Pilot and Top Overall Tactical Pilot.
 Then during the next Hawgsmoke competition in 2002, they won top A-10 Squadron in the world.

+The school graduated approximately 45 active-duty, Air National Guard and Air Force Reserve students per year.

 In June 2003, the squadron deployed to Combat Readiness Training Center, Gulfport, Mississippi for Operation Patriot Pursuit.
 In April 2004, the 47th hosted Hawgsmoke 2004 at the England Air Park (former England AFB), Louisiana.
 There were 18 A-10 teams from all over the world deployed to participate in the biennial A-10 bombing and tactical gunnery competition.
 The 47th deployed to MacDill Air Force Base, Florida for Operation Patriot Gator the end of July through the first of August 2004.
 In 2005, the 47th deployed to McChord Air Force Base, Washington, for Operation Patriot Lightning, a close air support training exercise in conjunction with the Army National Guard.